andrewsrichardson/food-blog/src/pages/blog/creamy-one-pot-chicken/creamy-one-pot-chicken.md

 ---
 path: creamy-one-pot-chicken
-date: 2021-02-02T14:46:08.160Z
+date: 2021-02-09T16:51:32.765Z
 title: Creamy One Pot Chicken
 description: This is a one pot wonder, it's easy, quick and delicious making it a perfect mid week munch.
-Ideal served with fresh crusty bread
+Chicken thighs in a creamy leek and mushroom sauce, of course served with a side of fresh bread
 time: "30"
 ingredient:
   - item: